-Teachers are heavily involved in evaluating and responding to the effectiveness of curriculum.
-Administrators oversee the implementation of curriculum through regular classroom walkthroughs and evaluations of teacher performance.
-Guidance counselors provide advice to students and help to guide them on an educational path that will prepare them for college and careers.
+A-G requirements: counseling office/ website, posted in teacher classrooms guide them on an educational path that will prepare them for college and careers.
 School Site Council, which includes teachers, parents, and other district personnel, reviews curriculum and gives feedback to help improve performance.
 Teachers maintain an open line of communication with any parents that wish to keep track of their student's progress.